 Although it’s not immediately apparent from the wording of the installer, Notepad++ can be used as a portable app and run directly from a USB stick or cloud storage service.

 Notepad++ benefits from a tabbed multi-document interface so you can work on several files at once, and is lightning fast – even when handling very large files.
 It's been in development a long time, and is a truly fantastic text editor.

 Download here: Notepad++

-A customizable open source text editor that's almost infinitely expandable
+An open source text editor that's almost infinitely customizable